-I suggest to have your water quality tested before drilling the well.
+I suggest having your water quality tested before drilling the well.
 Yes, it is an additional expense.
 But, if you end up with a water contamination issue, you will save thousands on expensive filtering equipment.
 You can also make a sound decision on if it is worth drilling the well if you find your water is sour.

 If you already have a well that is experiencing water quality issues, you can install filters and purifiers.
 This can be very expensive, depending on what needs to be cleansed from the water.
 You also have to consider the costs of replacing filters on a regular basis.

 You can combat well water quality issues with a filtration system.
 I wrote extensively about this topic in my Guide To Whole House Well Water Filtration Systems article.
 Check it out!